Glen Innes railway station, New South Wales: Description

 The station complex consists of a first-class brick station building of a type 5 design with a brick-faced platform, dating from 1884.
 It also includes a timber signal box, metal water tank, water column, and timber overbridge with brick piers at the Sydney end of the station yard.
 The forecourt plantings are also included in the station's heritage listing.

 Heritage listing

-Glen Innes station is an excellent country Victorian railway station, well designed, detailed and proportioned.
-It is important in the development of the railways and marks the importance of Glen Innes in the railway system.
+Glen Innes station is a country Victorian railway station.
 The station building is a landmark building in the town terminating the vista of Wentworth Street.
-As a group it is significant and retains good elements from the early period of construction including the two residences.
-It is a fine example of a first class station building which is an enlargement of the standard roadside structure with the pavilions at each end and the central entry with colonnaded verandah.
+It retains elements from the early period of construction including the two residences, and is an example of a first class station building which is an enlargement of the standard roadside structure with the pavilions at each end and the central entry with colonnaded verandah.

 Glen Innes railway station was listed on the New South Wales State Heritage Register on 2 April 1999.